Darkasf/st/README.md

 + Compatibility with `Xresources` and `pywal` for dynamic colors.
 The `Xdefaults` file shows a usage example.
 + Default [gruvbox](https://github.com/morhetz/gruvbox) colors otherwise.
 + Transparency/alpha, which is also adjustable from `~/.Xresources`.
-+ Default font is system "mono" at 16pt, meaning the font will match your system font.
++ Default font is ~~system "mono"~~ Inconsolata for Powerline at 16pt, meaning the font will match your system font.
 + Very useful keybinds including:
 	+ Copy is alt-c, paste is alt-v or alt-p pastes from primary selection
 	+ Alt-l feeds all urls on screen to dmenu, so they user can choose and